-- · Do you think Mwaki the dog has a right to things like food, water and shelter? - Who can tell me which rights we need, too?
-All of them are rights we need.
+- Do you think Mwaki the dog has a right to these things like food and water and shelter? - Who can tell me which one of those rights is something that we need, too?
+(All of them are rights we need.)

-Article 3 You have the right to live, to be free and to feel safe.
+Article 3 We all have the right to life, and to live in freedom and safety.

-The Universal Declaration of Human Rights (Child Friendly Version)
+The Universal Declaration of Human Rights